EARLY MEDIEVAL HISTORY

 By the end of the course, the students will have gained knowledge of the European frontier-societes and of the evidence necessary for their study.
 They will also learn how to approach complex and fragmentary sources.

 No one, in particular, but students are suggested to attend a class in Medieval History first.
-Some knowledge of English and Latin could also help.
+Knowledge of English and Latin is also recomended.

 We tell the story of the British Isles, beyond the shores of the Ocean, at the edge of the ancient world.
 A world beyond the frontiers of the written word, empires and Christendom.
 It is a kaleidoscopic universe about which we know little but which, illuminated by fragmentary and fascinating evidence, glows in the dark.